 A note from The Thinking K9:

-It is important to acknowledge that littermate syndrome can easily happen with puppies that are not littermate at all, as well as puppies raised around other puppies and dogs.
-It is absolutely critical that all dogs have their own time completely separate from other dogs, to train, play, sleep, and learn independence from other dogs.
-This is necessary in order for puppies to have a sense of security within themselves, which fosters a confident dog.
+It is absolutely critical that all dogs have their own time completely separate from other dogs to train, play, sleep, and learn independence from other dogs.
+Puppies must have a sense of security within themselves, which fosters a confident dog.
 Most obedience problems are due to fear; scared dogs can’t perform obedience commands.

 By Dr. Becker, healthypets.mercola.com